FrancisCrickInstitute/asf-tools/docs/illumina/illumina_samplesheet_nextflow_legacy_demux.md

  - Write results (“pass” or “fail”) into a text file.

 ## 3. **Creating false samplesheet (`make_fake_SS`)**
 The `create_falseSS.py` script is used to identify and remove problematic samples, particularly those with mismatched indexing configurations, across lanes.
-It generates a "false" sample sheet that only contains valid samples, with problematic ones logged separately.
-This step is only run is the process `check_samplesheet` returns a `fail.txt` file.
+It generates a "false" samplesheet that only contains valid samples, with problematic ones logged separately.
+This step is only run if the process `check_samplesheet` returns a `fail.txt` file.

 ### Key Steps:
 1. **Lane structure validation:**